 In the photo: the walk on the Alley.
-Little Berek-Berel, while walking on the Alley, was at the age of the older boy in the background.
+Little Berek/Berel, while walking on the Alley, was at the age of the older boy in the background.
 The source of the photo: “Ostrowiec: a monument on the ruins of an annihilated Jewish community”.
-The Assocciation of Ostrovtser Jews.
-Tel Aviv 1971.
-P. 26
+The Association of Ostrovtser Jews.
+Tel Aviv 1971. page 26

 Monika Pastuszko, 2014.03.30

 An article published originally at blogwbudowie.blogspot.com, in Polish

 The 3rd May Alley.
 The promenade for sabbath walks

 Berel Blum was born in 1925.
 He lived in a house by the Market square.
 In fact, at that time his name was Berek Blumensztok (spelling: blumenshtock).
 His father, old Blumensztok, delivered stuff to the manor.
 He was a ropemaker.
 Berel-Berek had a few siblings.
 That’s how he reminded his childchood as an elderly man, in 1996 or 1997.